DynamicTimeWarping/DynamicTimeWarping.github.io/docs/index.md

-# Welcome to the Dynamic Time Warp project!
+# Welcome to the Dynamic Time Warp suite!

 Comprehensive implementation of Dynamic Time Warping algorithms in R and Python.
 Supports arbitrary local (eg symmetric, asymmetric,